Welcome to the website of the California Peace and Freedom Party’s 2016 campaign. Download our Workers’ Voter Guide here.

 The Peace and Freedom Party recommends:

 Proposition 51, a $9 billion school bond (with $1 billion going to charter school construction), must be repaid with an additional $8.6 billion in tax-free interest.
+For more, see this article.
 Vote NO.

 Proposition 52 secures funding for MediCal and services for poor people from a hospital fee and prevents the state legislature from diverting the earmarked money to the general fund.
 Vote YES.